alexellis/aspnet-voteservice/README.md

 Caveats:

-* Linking between containers is not working on Windows 10, so docker-compose.yml is of little use
+* Linking between containers is not working on Windows 10, so start the containers manually and link with environmental variables etc. Linking via DNS does work on Windows 2016 Server - if you happen to have a VM handy.
 * IP addresses have to be manually hard-coded into web.config for ASP.NET because IIS does not allow Application Pools to read system or machine level environmental variables.
+This will not be an issue once DNS linking works on Windows 10.

 Wins:

 * Everything's on Windows Containers
 * ASP.NET for Windows works fully without any need to port existing business applications to Mono or .NET Core